dhurlburtusa/shortcuts/ai/ai-notes.md

 Machine learning system.
 Basically, makes guesses and compares those guesses to the correct answer.

 Is trained with different input data.
 Adjusts hidden layer to improve output layer.

+## Natural Language Processing

+This is when you interact with the machine using your own natural language.

+Uses machine learning and artificial neural networks.